binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 `load msgrpc ServerHost=127.0.0.1 Pass=abc123`

 Finally... starting BeEF.
 There are at least three ways to do so.
-I find that the first to be the most informative and interactive.
+I find that the first is the most informative and interactive.
 Also, do not forget to run beef as root.

 * Contrary to a blog post on the [beefproject](http://blog.beefproject.com/2014/06/kali-formerly-backtrack-linux-beef.html), I've found the most useful way to run BeEF to be from the `/usr/share/beef-xss/` directory
 `./beef`